Lingsita/groupMultiSelect/README.md

 </div>
 ```

-<h3>Note:</h3> For this second approach you must not set the options in the plugin constructor.
+<h3>Note:</h3> For this second approach you must not set the "options" key in the plugin constructor.

 ![alt text](https://github.com/Lingsita/groupMultiSelect/blob/master/example.png)